mui/base-ui/README.md

 ## Documentation

-We are working on the Base UI documentation and have not published it yet.
+The Base UI documentation is under construction and have not been published yet.
 There is a preview available built from the latest `master` branch at https://master--base-ui.netlify.app/.

 ## Sponsors